ubunatic/clamshell/README.md

 How it works
 ------------
-MacBooks can detect if the lid is closed or not and will expose this in the IORegistry.
+MacBooks can detect if the lid is closed or not and will expose this in the [I/O Registry](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/TheRegistry/TheRegistry.html).
-Using the `ioreg` command you can check the `AppleClamshellState` key in the IORegistry.
+Using the `ioreg` command you can check the `AppleClamshellState` key in the registry.

 - If the key is set to `Yes`, the MacBook is in clamshell mode
 - If the key is set to `No`, the MacBook is not in clamshell mode